BACKWASH VALVE SETTINGS

 - Whenever water is running, the red lights on the control box should rotate.
 They alternate directions of rotation between clockwise and counterclockwise as the electrical polarity changes back and forth from positive to negative every 1-1.5 minutes.
 If the dots do not rotate when water is being used, please contact us for assistance.

-* Strap wrenches or large channel locks work, but the lightest weight and easiest to handle would be a set of curved filter pliers designed for removing oil filters from cars.
+* Strap wrenches or large channel locks work, but the lightest weight and easiest to handle tool would be a set of curved filter pliers designed for removing oil filters from cars.
 My preference is FloTool 10627GT GRIPTECH Filter Pliers because they are light-weight and rubber-coated for a firm grip that does not scratch.

 Print out these instructions and post them by your electrodes.